Frequently Asked Questions

 Should I have my lawyer friend write a scary letter before retaining a collections professional?

 It’s ultimately up to you, but this is a more important decision than you may realize.
-Once you’ve had someone outside your own company make an attempt to collect, any collection agency or lawyer will consider that a “first attempt”.
-Once an unsuccessful first attempt has been made, collection agencies and law firms will consider it a more difficult account.
-Many will refuse to handle the account at that point and others will charge a much higher rate.
+Once you’ve had someone outside your own company make an attempt to collect, many collection agencies and lawyers will consider that a “first attempt”.
+Once an unsuccessful first attempt has been made, collection agencies and law firms will view it as a more difficult account.
+Many will refuse to handle the account at that point and others will charge a higher rate.

 How long does the collections process take?